-If those numbers don’t make you run and check, it’s also estimated that 48 percent of adults in the U.S. are living with oral herpes.
+If those numbers don’t make you run and check, it’s also estimated that 48% of adults in the U.S. are living with oral herpes.
 With such a huge market, new telemedicine startups like Roman are revolutionizing the way cold sores are treated.

 Specifically, they have made it easier than ever to consult a doctor and purchase powerful prescription medication over the web, without ever stepping into a physical office.
 Although there are other competitors taking a similar approach, Roman is a clear stand out because of their amazingly convenient online platform, personalized approach to treatment, competitive pricing, and discreet shipment packaging.

-In this article, we review Roman’s cold sore and herpes treatment offerings, comparing them to alternatives on the market both in terms of price and efficacy.
+In this article, we review Roman’s cold sore and herpes treatments, comparing them to alternatives on the market both in terms of price and efficacy.
 Before we dive in, here’s a quick primer on cold sores and oral herpes.